hbgit/flutter_a_z/README.md

 ---
 ## Jokenpo

-- The goal of this APP is create the game Jokenpo, i.e., rock, paper and scissors
+- The goal of this APP has created the game Jokenpo, i.e., rock, paper, and scissors

 - Some NOTES about this APP:
     - We adopt internal packages; AppBar on setState; and GestureDetector